Koena-C/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints all possible combinations of 2 letters
+script that prints a number with two decimal places